RayyanAhmed5438/Task-Manager/README.md

 -> Fully functional offline without it

--> Auto-syncs when internet is available at program start
+-> Auto-syncs when internet is available

 -> Sync status indicator: